swelljoe/r53z/README.md

 region=us-east-1
 ```

 You can use the `--section` option to choose which section to use from the credentials file, and the credentials file can be specified with the `--credentials` option.
+Region is irrelevant with Route 53, but the aws-sdk weirdly still requires it be present.

 ```
 Usage: r53z [options] [args...]